JohnAugustineMcCain/PEACE_MetaLogic/README.md

    John A. McCain

 # PEACE MetaLogic
-An attempt to synthesize the Cognitive Science insights of Paul Jorion with the independent research of John McCain
+An attempt to synthesize the Cognitive Science insights of Paul Jorion with the independent research of John McCain and Nicolas Wallner

+Paul Jorion's blog:

+John McCain's PEACE work:

+Nicolas Wallner's candidate for a theory of everything:

 ## Mission Statement